HossamAbubakr/Talexus/README.md

 Talexus is an app to connect artists and venues made using Javascript, Python and Flask that I built to practice full stack programming as part of udacity nanodegree.

+It demonstrates my understanding of full stack development, including creating and deploying a flask server as a backend and creating a comprehensive frontend attached to it

 ## Technologies

 Flask was used as a backend using python.